mslooten/marcoslooten.com/blog/creating-a-reusable-avatar-web-component/creating-a-reusable-avatar-web-component.md

 ---
-title: Creating a reusable avatar web component
+title: Creating a Reusable Avatar Web Component
 published: true
 description: Learn how to write a web component that can be used everywhere
+tags: javascript, frontend, beginners, webcomponents
 cover_image: web_components.jpg
 date: 2020-08-26
 ---